umaidali236/development-environment-setup-demo/README.md

 - Extension id :  ` dbaeumer.vscode-eslint `

-- Enter the extension id or ESLint in the Extensions search box
+- Enter the Extension id or ESLint in the Extensions search box

 - Click on install